 At first glance, transcranial magnetic stimulation and neurofeedback may appear very similar.
 However, that couldn’t be further from the truth.

-Both therapies target brain activity as a means of treating different health and well-being issues.
+Both target brain activity as a means of improving different health and well-being issues.
 However, that is where most of the similarities end, and all the differences begin.
-From methods to results, there are many things that differentiate these two brain stimulation therapies.
+From methods to results, there are many things that differentiate these two brain interventions.

-We will be defining these two forms of therapy and their uses, so you can make an informed decision about which one is best for you.
+We will be defining these two forms of modalities and their uses, so you can make an informed decision about which one is best for you.

 A magnetic field is employed in this therapy method to impact brain function.
 TMS is a non-invasive procedure that naturally modifies the electrical impulses of your brain using a magnetic coil.